 Let’s have a look at what the Montreal Convention states in regard to luggage delays.

 Article 22 states the liability limits that carriers are subject to in the event of a delay.
 You’ll notice that the amounts are stated in Special Drawing Rights, which is a “basket” of currencies created by the International Monetary Fund and the value is based on the U.S. dollar, the Chinese renminbi, the Japanese yen, the euro, and the British pound sterling.

-Carriers are liable for up to 1,000 Special Drawing Rights in the event of destruction, loss, damage, or delay to your baggage.
-At the time of writing, that is equivalent to around $1,800 in Canadian dollars, which seems like a substantial amount for a lost or delayed bag.
-This is certainly greater than any airline would volunteer to cover when you originally file a baggage claim!
+Carriers are liable for up to 1,288 Special Drawing Rights in the event of destruction, loss, damage, or delay to your baggage.
+At the time of writing, that is equivalent to around $2,280 (CAD), which seems like a substantial amount for a lost or delayed bag.

 What Are Damages?

-My understanding of damages is when you incur additional costs that arose as a result of the loss, damage, or delay to your bag.
-In other words, when you have to spend money that you wouldn’t have otherwise spent due to your baggage not arriving on time.
+When you incur additional costs that arose as a result of the loss, damage, or delay to your bag, you have incurred damages.
+In other words, this covers any time when you have to spend money that you wouldn’t have otherwise spent due to your baggage not arriving on time.

-If you packed your toothbrush and other hygienic supplies in your checked luggage, and you are now without them at your destination, you will now have damages that arose as a result of your lost or delayed luggage.
+If you packed your toothbrush and other hygienic supplies in your checked luggage, and you are now without them at your destination and have to purchase new ones, you will now have damages that arose as a result of your lost or delayed luggage.